Serviceplatformen/demoservice-client-net/readme.md

 ### EXECUTION

+1. Start CMD with administrator permissions.
-1. Run the client by executing `run.bat`.
+2. Run the client by executing `run.bat`.
-2. Follow the instructions written in the console.
+3. Follow the instructions written in the console.

 ### BUILD